-Create the creamiest, most decadent cocoa for a crowd with Slow Cooker Hot Chocolate.
+Create the creamiest, most decadent cocoa for a crowd with Hot Chocolate in the Crock Pot.
 This easy recipe will be a hit at your next holiday party or a cozy treat after a day of playing in the snow.

 If you can put things in a slow cooker and press start, you can make this hot chocolate.
-And if you’re serving it up to for a party or everyone likes theirs just a little bit different, set up a toppings bar.
-Think crushed candy canes, chocolate sauce, caramel, cinnamon, marshmallows (related: Homemade Healthy Marshmallows), whipped cream, and sprinkles.
+And if you’re serving it up for a party or everyone likes theirs just a little bit different, set up a toppings bar.

 Need a faster version of this?
 Try my Rich and Creamy Instant Pot Hot Chocolate recipe.

 Can I Make This Hot Chocolate Dairy-Free?

 Heck yes!
 Use a can of coconut cream in place of the heavy cream, and then your favorite non-dairy milk.
 I think cashew milk, oat milk, or pea milk would give you the creamiest results, but use whatever you love.

 If you prefer almond milk, I’ve found that Califia Farms is the smoothest storebought brand I’ve tried.

 Can I Freeze Slow Cooker Hot Chocolate?